-Research shows the vital role that trainers, coaches, support staff, peers, and parents play in decision-making, particularly with regard to anti-doping.
-The role of the EU-level policies is crucial in supporting an anti-doping culture change in sport.
+Research shows the vital role that trainers, coaches, support staff, peers, and parents play with regard to anti-doping.
+The role of the EU-level policies is crucial in supporting an anti-doping culture in sport.

 The future of anti doping

-Through the Erasmus+ programme the Commission will continue to support the efforts against doping in sport.
-Together with closer cooperation with WADA, the Commission endeavours to further address key issues in anti-doping – including athlete rights, best practice guidance and more.
+- Working in cooperation with the Council of Europe and WADA, the Commission endeavours to further address key issues in anti-doping – including athlete rights, best practice guidance and more.

 - The Commission will assess with these partners the Study on the fight against anabolic steroids, human growth hormones and prohibited methods in sport of June 2021 and follow up on it.